Cnergy petrol prices creep higher, but its stations still draw long queues

 Petrol prices in Singapore have shot higher following the conflict in the Middle East, with pre-discount prices rising nearly 60 cents per litre, according to data compiled by Motorist SG.

-A spokesperson told CNA that Shell offers a range of fuel savings and loyalty programmes, including through partnerships with banks, SAFRA and Home Team NS.
+A Shell spokesperson told CNA that it offers a range of fuel savings and loyalty programmes, including through partnerships with banks, SAFRA and Home Team NS.

 “These have been in place to provide customers with consistent value regardless of market conditions,” the spokesperson said, adding that programmers are reviewed regularly to ensure they remain relevant.